hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/install/checking-for-in-progress-installations.md

     hModule = GetModuleHandle(TEXT("setupapi.dll"));
     if(!hModule)
     {
-        // Should never happen since we&#39;re linked to SetupAPI, but... return FALSE;
+        // Should never happen since we're linked to SetupAPI, but... return FALSE;
     }

     pCMP_WaitNoPendingInstallEvents =
         (CMP_WAITNOPENDINGINSTALLEVENTS_PROC)GetProcAddress(hModule,
                                              "CMP_WaitNoPendingInstallEvents");
     if(!pCMP_WaitNoPendingInstallEvents)
     {
-        // We&#39;re running on a release of the operating system that doesn&#39;t supply this function.
+        // We're running on a release of the operating system that doesn't supply this function.
         // Trust the operating system to suppress AutoRun when appropriate. return FALSE;
     }